perrinpghub/ASD-ML-Research-Project/README.md

 Southeast University, Bangladesh

 ## License
-Academic and research use only.
+Academic and research use only,
 This project is intended for educational and research purposes only.